 Lend is the #5 DeFi token by market cap.
-It is the ERC20 token of AAVE decentralized lending & borrowing platform that allows users to earn interest on deposits and borrow assets.
+It is the ERC20 token of the AAVE decentralized lending & borrowing platform that allows users to earn interest on deposits and borrow assets.

-(At the time of this writing LEND’s market cap is $656,856,143 and the price is $0.505274).
+(At the time of this writing, LEND’s market cap is $656,856,143, and the price is $0.505274).

 - Decentralized Finance represents a sector of the cryptocurrency industry formed by decentralized financial instruments that are separate from the traditional centralized institutions.
-DeFis mainly work as modules that can be used in relation with other decentralized applications.
+DeFis mainly work as modules that can be used in relation to other decentralized applications.

 - The 2020 DeFi bull run tends to resemble the ICOs explosion of 2017-2018, by signing above $10 billion in a short period of time.